-Arab states issue demands to Qatar, report says
+Qatar told to close Al Jazeera, reduce Iran ties in list of demands | CNN

 Story highlights

-The Reuters news agency reported that Saudi Arabia, the United Arab Emirates, Bahrain and Egypt had sent Qatar the list and had given the country 10 days to comply with the demands.
-Reuters cited an official from one of the four Arab countries.
+Saudi Arabia, the United Arab Emirates, Bahrain and Egypt sent Qatar the list – which includes a demand to shut down the Qatari-owned Al Jazeera news network – and gave the country 10 days to comply with the demands.
+CNN’s Erin Burnett obtained the list, which Qatari officials said is authentic.

-Some key reported demands:
+Some key demands:

 - Shut down the Al Jazeera media network and its affiliates.